mrfdev/1MB/Resources/mcMMO/Unarmed.md

 ## Guides Unarmed Section 0

 ```
-&3About Unarmed:
+About Unarmed:
-&eUnarmed will give players various combat bonuses when using
+Unarmed will give players various combat bonuses when using
-&eyour fists as a weapon.
+your fists as a weapon.

-&3XP GAIN:
+XP GAIN:
-&eXP is gained based on the amount of damage dealt to mobs
+XP is gained based on the amount of damage dealt to mobs
-&eor other players when unarmed.
+or other players when unarmed.
 ```

 ## Guides Unarmed Section 1

 ```
-&3How does Berserk work?
+How does Berserk work?
-&eBeserk is an active ability that is activated by
+Beserk is an active ability that is activated by
-&eright-clicking.
+right-clicking.
 While in Beserk mode, you deal 50% more
-&edamage and you can break weak materials instantly, such as
+damage and you can break weak materials instantly, such as
-&eDirt and Grass.
+Dirt and Grass.
 ```

 ## Guides Unarmed Section 2

 ```
-&3How does Steel Arm Style work?
+How does Steel Arm Style work?
-&eSteel Arm Style increases the damage dealt when hitting mobs or
+Steel Arm Style increases the damage dealt when hitting mobs or
-&eplayers with your fists.
+players with your fists.
 ```

 ## Guides Unarmed Section 3

 ```
-&3How does Arrow Deflect work?
+How does Arrow Deflect work?
-&eArrow Deflect is a passive ability that gives you a chance
+Arrow Deflect is a passive ability that gives you a chance
-&eto deflect arrows shot by Skeletons or other players.
+to deflect arrows shot by Skeletons or other players.
-&eThe arrow will fall harmlessly to the ground.
+The arrow will fall harmlessly to the ground.
 ```

 ## Guides Unarmed Section 4

 ```
-&3How does Iron Grip work?
+How does Iron Grip work?
-&eIron Grip is a passive ability that counters disarm.
+Iron Grip is a passive ability that counters disarm.
 As your
-&eunarmed level increases, the chance of preventing a disarm increases.
+unarmed level increases, the chance of preventing a disarm increases.
 ```

 ## Guides Unarmed Section 5

 ```
-&3How does Disarm work?
+How does Disarm work?
-&eThis passive ability allows players to disarm other players,
+This passive ability allows players to disarm other players,
-&ecausing the target's equipped item to fall to the ground.
+causing the target's equipped item to fall to the ground.
 ```